itevie/zephyr-lang/README.md

 To run a file run `cargo run -- -f <file name>.zr`

 ## Learning
-At the moment, there won't be any tutorials or anything, to see working examples, look in "src/lib", these contain the global variables for every Zephyr application.
+At the moment, there won't be any tutorials or anything, to see working examples, look in "src/lib" or "examples", these contain the global variables for every Zephyr application.